srImathE satakOpAya nama:

 Highlights from periyavAchchAn piLLai‘s introduction

 10th pAsuram – Nice.
 We agree with your suggestions.
 What is the manthram that anchors our devotion? nammAzhwAr explains that thirumanthram (asthAksharam) is the manthram and instructs that one should meditate on the meaning of that manthram.
-Others (other than prapannas) use this manthram in japam, hOmam, etc., to attain their objectives.
-Our AchAryas knowing that “the meaning of this manthram reminds ones true nature and leads such persons who meditate on the true meanings to mOksham”, they themselves meditate upon the meanings of the same and also instruct/teach the same to the ones who approach them (for such true knowledge).
+Others (other than prapannas) use this manthram in japam, hOmam etc to attain their objectives.
+Our AchAryas knowing that “the meaning of this manthram reminds one’s true nature and leads such persons who meditate on the true meanings to mOksham”, themselves meditate upon the meanings of the same and also instruct/teach the same to the ones who approach them (for such true knowledge).

-Both vEdham and AzhwArs(s) realize this manthram, some times they explain the manthram and then its meaning; other times they explain the meaning of the manthram first and then the manthram itself.
-This is because meditating on the meaning always accompanies remembering/realizing/reciting the manthram. nammAzhwAr says in thiruvAimozhi 1.3.3 “yAvarum yAvaiyum thAnAm amaivudai nAraNan” (nArAyaNan is such that everyone and everything is a manifestation of him – i.e., everything is his body) and in thiruvAimozhi 2.7.2 “nAraNan muzhu Ezhu ulagukkum nAthan” (nArAyaNan is the lord of all of the universes). vEdham too explains similarly as in nArAyaNa sUktham “anthar bahis cha thath sarvam vyApya nArAyaNas sthitha:” (inside, outside and everywhere nArAyaNan is pervaded) and “nArAyaNa parOjyOthi:” (nArAyaNan is the supreme light).
+Both vEdham and AzhwArs(s) realize this manthram, sometimes they explain the manthram and then its meaning; other times they explain the meaning of the manthram first and then the manthram itself.
+This is because meditating on the meaning always accompanies remembering/realising/reciting the manthram. nammAzhwAr says in thiruvAimozhi 1.3.3 “yAvarum yAvaiyum thAnAm amaivudai nAraNan” (nArAyaNan is such that everyone and everything is a manifestation of his – i.e., everything is his body) and in thiruvAimozhi 2.7.2 “nAraNan muzhu Ezhu ulagukkum nAdhan” (nArAyaNan is the lord of all the universes). vEdham too explains similarly as in nArAyaNa sUktham “anthar bahis cha thath sarvam vyApya nArAyaNas sthitha:” (inside, outside and everywhere nArAyaNan is pervaded) and “nArAyaNa parOjyOthi:” (nArAyaNan is the supreme light).

 eN perukku an nalaththu oN poruL IRila